npinto/mail-trends/README.md

 * Python 2.5 or later

 ### Installation
 You will need [Cheetah](http://www.cheetahtemplate.org/) (a template system) installed.
-You can [download](http://pypi.python.org/packages/source/C/Cheetah/Cheetah-2.4.4.tar.gz) it and then follow the (installation instructions)[http://www.cheetahtemplate.org/docs/users_guide_html_multipage/gettingStarted.install.html].
+You can [download](http://pypi.python.org/packages/source/C/Cheetah/Cheetah-2.4.4.tar.gz) it and then follow the [installation instructions](http://www.cheetahtemplate.org/docs/users_guide_html_multipage/gettingStarted.install.html).
 If you are using an apt-based Linux distribution sudo apt-get install python-cheetah may be enough for you.

 ### Running
 From within the mail-trends directory run the following, replacing the username and passwords as appropriate (if you omit the password in the commandline you will be (securely) prompted for it):